Haroonabdulrazaq/ecommerce-next/README.md

 - Add globals configuration to declare React in all file so we dont have to repeat it in all components
 - Add rules, this is the part where we declare our eslint rule

+Lastly run `npm run lint` to check for linting errors.

 # STEP 4: CONFIGURING PRETTIER

+You can configure your prettier base on your team's preference.
+It would ensure you have the same formatting like tabWidth, doubleQuote check [pretteir docs](https://prettier.io/docs/en/options.html) form more options

+- Add `.prettierrc` file in your root project directory and options base on your preferrence.
+- Add `.prettierignore` file in your root project directory to ignore those file you dont want prettier to format; example node_modules, /dist folder. etc.

+Lastly, run `npm run prettier` or `yarn prettier` to format your project